Archdiocese of Lucca: Earliest bishops

 The first bishop of certain date is Maximus, present at the Council of Sardica (343).
-At the Council of Rimini (359), Paulinus, Bishop of Lucca, was present.
-Perhaps the above-mentioned legend arose through a repetition of this Paulinus.
 Remarkable for sanctity and miracles was St. Fridianus (Frediano) (560–588), son of Ultonius, King of Ireland, or perhaps of a king of Ulster (Ultonia), of whom in his "Dialogues" (III, 10) Gregory the Great relates a miracle.

-In 739, during the episcopate of Walprandus, Richard, King of the Angles and father of the Saints Willibald, Wunibald, and Walburga, died at Lucca and was buried in the church of S. Frediano.
-Under Blessed Giovanni (787) it is said the Volto Santo was brought to Lucca.
-Other bishops were:
+In 739, during the episcopate of Walprandus, the legendary Richard, King of the Angles and father of the Saints Willibald, Winnibald, and Walburga, died at Lucca and was buried in the church of S. Frediano.
+Under Bishop Giovanni (c.
+781–800) it is said that the Volto Santo was brought to Lucca from Palestine; carbon dating puts the work c.
+780–880.